 | Complete the CME Activity

-Articles about how overuse of medical care may result in harm and less intervention likely leads to better health.
+Articles about how overuse of medical care may result in harm and how less intervention may lead to better health.

-Read the latest articles addressing health care reform in JAMA Internal Medicine's Health Care Reform feature
+Articles addressing health care reform in JAMA Internal Medicine's Health Care Reform feature.

 Articles from the JAMA Network